-When the temperature of your pipelines drops just below thirty-two degrees even for a short while you may face the risk of pipeline bursting, cracking, fracture or leakage.
-You must make sure the areas that have indoor pipelines are kept well above eight degrees Celsius.
-If you live in Alaska then you need an all year round winterization.
+When the temperature of your pipelines drops just below thirty-two degrees Fahrenheit, even for a short while you may face the risk of pipeline bursting, cracking, fracture or leakage.
+You must make sure the areas that have indoor pipelines are kept well above freezing.
+If you live in Alaska then you need an all-year-round winterization.

 "The purpose of winterization is to make sure that all of the water is out of the pipeline, so the system does not freeze," said Aaron Knepp, owner of a Conserva Irrigation franchise in Columbus, Ohio.
 "You have to get all of the water out of the pipeline.
 The main plumbing or the backflow device is typically outside on ninety-five percent of the jobs in our area, and that is the first thing which freezes."

 When the plumbing systems are not properly winterized or winterized at all, Knepp said they can show signs of damage later on in the spring, and if the water is left behind in the pipelines during the winter, it will expand and freeze, which will cause the pipes or fittings to burst.

 "You get what you pay for on this," he said.
 "I have seen a lot of properties where we get in the spring and they are not winterized correctly, and we end up having to do hundreds of dollars of repairs.
 And if they had been winterized carefully, they would not have that."

 If you still live in your house you have to start with the external taps and pipes as soon as you see that one or more days with temperatures below freezing are coming.
 Also, understand that the temperatures that you see in the weather forecast are averages and that your local temperature can be lower or higher.
 Areas that experience mild winters can wait until the beginning of October or even into November before it is necessary to perform this job.
 For people with more intense winters, it is probably a good idea to go ahead and start the process in September.